Employment Opportunities at YCCC

 - Ability to research and identify emerging standards, products, and security issues, and recommend new products and solutions through evaluation.

-- Robust analytical skills with an aptitude for finding significant patterns of large amounts of data; attention to
+- Robust analytical skills with an aptitude for finding significant patterns of large amounts of data;

 - Ability to prioritize effectively and execute